yoMerce/shopify-app-starter/README.md

 # Shopify App Template - Node

+# v1 (Typescript version) is deprecated in favor of Shopify CLI v3 release as part of Shopify Editions. v1 is still available from the tag v1 and release tab.

+## This template will now evolve as an opinionated version derievd form the new template version available after Shopify Editions release.

 This is a template for building a [Shopify app](https://shopify.dev/apps/getting-started) using Node and React.
 It contains the basics for building a Shopify app.

 Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template).